Institute for Materials Research: Outline

 The institute is the oldest of the five research institutes of Tohoku University.
 It was started 90 years ago by the late Professor Kotaro Honda for research on KS steel.
-In 1987, it was reorganized into its present form, a national collaborative research institute, and designated as a Center of Excellence (COE) for material science.
+In 1987, it was reorganized into its present form, a national collaborative research institute, and designated as a Center of Excellence (COE) for materials science.

-Its research field is diverse materials as well as metals.
-As recent creations, new types of materials, including high performance, high quality and multifunctional materials such as amorphous alloys with complex structures, bulk metallic glasses developed from amorphous alloys.
-And multicomponent intermetallic compounds, quasicrystals, oxides, ceramics, nanostructural controlled metals, semiconductors, crystals for solar cells, biomaterials, organic materials, hydrogen storage alloys, and shaped crystals, etc.
+IMR's research field is diverse materials as well as metals.
+Some of its recent creations include new types of materials, including high-performance, high-quality and multifunctional materials such as amorphous alloys with complex structures, and bulk metallic glasses developed from them.
+The institute also specialises in multicomponent intermetallic compounds, quasicrystals, oxides, ceramics, nanostructural controlled metals, semiconductors, crystals for solar cells, biomaterials, organic materials, hydrogen storage alloys, and shaped crystals, among others.

-Former institutes
+Former names

-The name of the institute was consequently changed to the present one, Institute for Materials Research (IMR).
+The present name of the institute is the Institute for Materials Research (IMR).